Clinical UM Guideline

 Electric breast pump: A powered breast pump, electrically powered suction device used to express milk from the breast.

-Hospital-grade breast pump: Non-standard, electric, heavy-duty breast pump, that is FDA approved for reuse by multiple lactating women (not for single person/personal use).
+Hospital-grade breast pump: Non-standard, electric, heavy-duty breast pump, which is FDA approved for reuse by multiple lactating individuals (not for single person/personal use).

 Manual breast pump: Nonpowered device designed to express breast milk using suction created through a manual process.